SadlersYoungAssociates-MagnusWestwell_photoby_Rocio-Chacon-1.jpg

 In 2019, he received the ‘Michael Northern Award for Excellence in Lighting Design’ from the Association of Lighting Designers.

-Theatre credits include: Bacon (International Tour); Breeding (King’s Head); Grimeboy (Birmingham Rep); Isla (Theatr Clwyd/Royal Court); Curtain Up (Theatr Clwyd); Rocky Road (Jermyn Street); When the Sea Swallows Us Whole (Vault Festival); Wind of Heaven (Finborough); Cyrano de Bergerac (The Watermill); Crave (The Other Room/RWCMD); Hauntings & Pork Pies (Theatre Clwyd/National Trust); Easy Virtue (The Watermill); The Island (Fio/UK Tour); Cardiff Boy (Red Oak Theatre/The Other Room); The Secret Lives of Baba Segi’s Wives (Elufowoju, Jr. Ensemble/Arcola Theatre); Dames (Siberian Lights/Pleasance London); Finding Mr Hart (Blackburn Cotton Exchange); The River (Red Oak Theatre); Landmines (Bridge Company/Ovalhouse); Flew the Coop (New Diorama Theatre).
+Theatre credits include: Olion (Frân Wen); Snakes & Ladders (Southwark Playhouse); Rope (Theatr Clwyd); Swim, Aunty, Swim (Belgrade); Hir (Park Theatre); Bacon (International Tour); Breeding (King’s Head); Grimeboy (Birmingham Rep); Isla (Theatr Clwyd/Royal Court); Curtain Up (Theatr Clwyd); Rocky Road (Jermyn Street); When the Sea Swallows Us Whole (Vault Festival); Wind of Heaven (Finborough); Cyrano de Bergerac (The Watermill); Crave (The Other Room/RWCMD); Hauntings & Pork Pies (Theatre Clwyd/National Trust); Easy Virtue (The Watermill); The Island (Fio/UK Tour); Cardiff Boy (Red Oak Theatre/The Other Room); The Secret Lives of Baba Segi’s Wives (Elufowoju, Jr. Ensemble/Arcola Theatre); Dames (Siberian Lights/Pleasance London); Finding Mr Hart (Blackburn Cotton Exchange); The River (Red Oak Theatre); Landmines (Bridge Company/Ovalhouse); Flew the Coop (New Diorama Theatre).

 Dance credits include: Can This Place be a Temple?
-(UK Tour); TRAPLORD (Southbank Festival Series); Natalia Osipova: Force of Nature (New York City Center); Vortex (Russell Maliphant Dance Company); To Start With (Sadler’s Wells); Shades of Blue (Sadler’s Wells/BBC Arts); Codi (National Dance Company Wales/National Tour); Young Associates: Mixed Bill (Sadler’s Wells); Greater than Lion (Kennedy Muntanga Dance Theatre/Messums Gallery); Generation Goldfish (Bayerisches Staatsballett); NYDC X Russell Maliphant (Sadler’s Wells); Left from Write (Norwegian National Ballet II/Linbury, Royal Opera House & European Tour); When It Arrives; Shall We Just Retire to the Lake?
+(The Place, UK Tour); TRAPLORD (Southbank Festival Series); Natalia Osipova: Force of Nature (New York City Center); Vortex (Russell Maliphant Dance Company); To Start With (Sadler’s Wells); Shades of Blue (Sadler’s Wells/BBC Arts); Codi (National Dance Company Wales/National Tour); Young Associates: Mixed Bill (Sadler’s Wells); Greater than Lion (Kennedy Muntanga Dance Theatre/Messums Gallery); Generation Goldfish (Bayerisches Staatsballett); NYDC X Russell Maliphant (Sadler’s Wells); Left from Write (Norwegian National Ballet II/Linbury, Royal Opera House & European Tour); When It Arrives; Shall We Just Retire to the Lake?
 (Messums Gallery, Wiltshire); Together, Not the Same (Sadler’s Wells).

 Ryan has worked as an Assistant/Associate Lighting Designer for LDs including Michael Hulls, Urs Schönebaum, Richard Howell, Hansjörg Schmidt, Nic Farman, and Dan Saggars.